5 tips for running 45 minute meetings

 As a rule of thumb, meetings should not go on for longer than 45 minutes.
 Any longer and you risk losing the attention of everyone present.
 It’s entirely possible to keep meetings short, and productive.

-Here are some easy tips on running efficient meetings to implement straight away.
+Here are five easy tips on running efficient meetings to implement straight away:

 1. Running efficient meetings requires having an agenda